hemidactylus/zdm-scenario-draft/README.md

 would use eth0 or something, hence 10.0.5.2 or something.
 Not the docker0 one (known to ansible in different ways).
 So we also edit file `templates/zdm_proxy_immutable_config.j2`, replacing `hostvars[inventory_hostname]['ansible_default_ipv4']['address']` with `inventory_hostname` (3 locations).
 Same for the rolling update and restart.
-**TODO** check if this might suggest a generalization of the playbook useful beyond the scenario.

 ```
 # (HIDDEN)